GediminasZukas/udemy-ruby-on-rails-course/README.md

 # README

-Video to watch in udemy: 69.
-How to Use Enums in Rails to Manage Data Stages
+Video to watch in udemy: 71.
+How to Implement a Custom Action in Rails via a Button Click - Part 2 of 2

 ## Running the project